bradcammon/to-do-it/README.md

 ## Future Work

 It would be nice to add authentication as a next step - currently all tasks are visible to and editable by everyyone.
 Since this was just a demo/practice project, authentication wasn't a hard requirement, but going forward, I think it would be a good feature to have.

+Also, I started the project using Pinia as a store for state management, along with Json-Server as a temporary backend.
+However, once I integrated Convex, I didn't need Pinia for state management as much.
+Going forward, I would look into whether or not it is truly needed, and if not, remove it.

 ---